dxatscale/sfpowerscripts/decision records/005-sandbox-pooling.md

 When a user wants to retrieve a Sandbox from the pool and begin development, they will first navigate to their repository and manually execute a pipeline or action which will prompt them to input their email address, This action will trigger an automated process where the CI server will authenticate against the DevHub, retrieve an unallocated SandBoxInfoObject, Authenticate against that Sandbox and create a user account associated to the input users email address.
 The end user will receive an email indicating their user account was created and will contain the user credentials for login.

 [START]-------------[Users execute action from repository and input email address]-------------[An unassigned SandBoxInfoObject record is retrieved and marked as assigned]-------------[The Org associated to the record is authenticated against]-------------[A new user account is created with the end users email address assigned]-------------[User receives an email and login details for their sandbox]

-**Decision**

-New functionality will be built for SFPowerScripts to support sandbox pooling and a new sObject will be built to support the capability.